MachinisteWeb/node-atlas/README.md

 ### --generate ###

 If you change an item in your common variation file or even your template components called in multiple pages, you will not reload each page to update your output files.
 If so, simply use `--generate`.
+This command will copy the entire contents of the folder `assetsRelativePath` into `generatesRelativePath` if their path is different.

 ```
 \> node </path/to/>node-atlas/node-atlas.js --generate